Włodzimierz Smolarek

 Włodzimierz Wojciech Smolarek (16 July 1957 – 7 March 2012) was a Polish footballer who played as a winger or an attacking midfielder.

 He played most of his 20-year professional career with Widzew Łódź and Utrecht, appearing in more than 200 official games for the former.
 He amassed Eredivisie totals of 212 matches and 45 goals, over the course of eight seasons.

 Smolarek represented Poland in two World Cups, earning 60 caps.
+In 1984 and 1986, he won the Polish Footballer of the Year Award of the Piłka Nożna football weekly.

 Club career

 Born in Aleksandrów Łódzki, Smolarek played for Widzew Łódź and Legia Warsaw in his country.
 He won the Ekstraklasa championship with the former side in 1981 and 1982, as well as the 1985 Polish Cup.

 In 1986, aged 29, Smolarek was allowed to leave the Iron Curtain nation, starting with Eintracht Frankfurt in the Bundesliga where he won the German Cup in his second season, playing the full 90 minutes in the 1–0 win against VfL Bochum.
 He retired at 39 after eight years in the Netherlands, with Feyenoord and FC Utrecht, then went on to work with the first club as youth coach for nearly one decade.